-(1) Policy.

-- a.
+- (1) Policy. - a.
 The normal nine (9)-month (academic year) faculty contract shall be for thirty-nine (39) consecutive weeks and a supplemental summer contract may be offered for all or part of the remaining year. - b.
 The faculty of each department/unit shall develop written criteria and a rotation policy for offering supplemental summer appointments in a fair and equitable manner.
 The criteria and rotation policy shall be posted in each department/unit. - c.
 The decision about which courses to offer will be based on programmatic needs, student demand, and budget availability. - d.
-Supplemental summer appointments shall be offered equitably and as appropriate to qualified faculty members, not later than five weeks prior to the beginning of the appointment in accordance with written criteria.
+Supplemental summer appointments shall be offered not later than five weeks prior to the beginning of the appointment in accordance with written criteria, when practicable.
 If additional summer appointments become available, qualified faculty members will be offered these appointments in accordance with written criteria. - e.
 Faculty members must specify whether they want to teach during the summer within two weeks of their chair's request for faculty teaching preferences. - f.
 A faculty member who obtains his or her own summer employment (e.g., a research grant or other award) shall not be omitted from the consideration for subsequent supplemental appointments because of such employment. - g.
 Supplemental summer assignments shall be offered to qualified faculty members before anyone who is not a faculty member. - (2) Compensation.
 A faculty member shall receive approximately the same total compensation for teaching a course during a supplemental summer appointment as the faculty member received for teaching the same course, or a course similar in credit hours, size, and content, during the academic year, regardless of the length of the supplemental summer appointment.
-For example, if a 9 month faculty member was paid at 25% for teaching a three-hour course in the Fall or Spring term, then the faculty member shall receive 12.5% of the faculty member's base salary for teaching one 3-hour course, 16.7% for teaching one 4-hour course, and pay for other courses shall be prorated accordingly. - (c) Dual Compensation Appointments.
-Dual compensation is defined as compensation from the University for any duties (including work activities previously designated as overload) in excess of a full appointment (1.0 FTE).
-Dual compensation appointments within the University shall be offered equitably and as appropriate to qualified faculty members in sufficient time to allow voluntary acceptance or rejection.
+For example, if a 9 month faculty member was paid at 25% for teaching a threehour course in the Fall or Spring term, then the faculty member shall receive 12.5% of the faculty member's base salary for teaching one 3-hour course, 16.7% for teaching one 4-hour course, and pay for other courses shall be prorated accordingly.